 - Scrape down and sauté 5 mins / Varoma / speed 1 / MC off.

-- Scrape down and add bay leaf and cook 30 mins / Varoma / speed 1 / MC off placing simmering basket on TM lid to prevent spatter.
+- Add bay leaf and cook 30 mins / Varoma / speed 1 / MC off, placing simmering basket onto TM lid to prevent spatter.

 - Once cooked, remove bay leaf and pour into freezer containers.